Clean Cart Not Charging or Hitting? Fix It Now

 If Nothing Happens at All

 No LED, no response, completely dead.
-Charge for 20 minutes first.
-If still no response after charging with a known-good cable, the device may have a defective draw sensor or battery — contact us through our support page.
+Charge for 20 minutes with a known-good cable first.
+If still no response, the device may have a defective draw sensor or battery.
+If it is verified authentic, contact support with your order number.

 Weak Hits or Thin Vapor